Download a brochure for a full description of all the incredible places we’ll be seeing.

 Visitors exploring Vancouver Island’s First Nation culture can expect to taste traditional foods, take an interpretive tour, see totem poles, view art galleries and museums, witness ceremonies and hike or canoe historical routes that have been used for thousands of years by the island’s first residents.

-So rich is their culture here that it was chp140015_015osen as the location for the 2008 North American Indigenous Games.
+So rich is their culture here that it was chosen as the location for the 2008 North American Indigenous Games.
 The games hosted over 4,500 Canadian and US athletes and more than 3,000 cultural performers.
 Vancouver

 Island is perhaps the most accessible area for indigenous experiences and visitors are never far from First Nations’ culture